Breed: Beagle mix

 A DNA test for Ruby was donated so we now know what her breed mix is.

 Ruby received Cytopoint injections and may need them in the future but she has not had any re-occurrence since her last injection on March 9.
-It is very possible she will not have any further lesions.
+It is very likely she will not have any further lesions.
 (She was on our Extensive Care page for many months.
 You can read about it at http://apbdogs.org/ruby-girl-er-case/)

 If you have any questions, email email@example.com.